NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/python-installation.md

 ---
-title: "Installing Python and more"
+title: "Installing Python and VSCode"
 ---

 To follow this course you need: